 - A Conjuring of Light (Shades of Magic #3) by V.E.
 Schwab

 There’s some quite graphic foreplay that lasts for about a page in this book.
-It personally didn’t bother me a lot, but just be aware of that.
+It personally didn’t bother me a lot since it’s easy to skip, but just be aware of that.

 - A Court of Thorns and Roses trilogy by Sarah J. Maas